Maitrī: meditation

-Two different methodological approaches have been discerned in recent review papers, practices that focus on compassion and practices focussing on loving-kindness.
-Focusing on compassion means that meditation consists of the wish to relieve a being from suffering, whereas focussing on loving-kindness means wishing a being happiness.
+Two different methodological approaches have been discerned in recent review papers: practices that focus on compassion, and practices focusing on loving-kindness.
+Focusing on compassion means that meditation consists of the wish to relieve a being from suffering, whereas focusing on loving-kindness means wishing a being happiness.

-The practice gradually increases in difficulty with respect to the targets that receive the practitioner’s compassion or loving-kindness.
-At first the practitioner is targeting "oneself, then loved ones, neutral ones, difficult ones and finally all beings, with variations across traditions".
+The practice gradually increases in difficulty with respect to the targets that receive the practitioner's compassion or loving-kindness.
+At first the practitioner is targeting "oneself, then loved ones, neutral ones, difficult ones, and finally all beings, with variations across traditions".